 As a general rule of thumb, anything flavored should be avoided on a low-carbohydrate diet!
 To get rich chocolate, creamy caramel, or nutty hazelnut flavors added into creamers and milks, sugar is typically added.

-The exception to this would be if the packaging states it is sugar-free and then it’s important to read the ingredients to figure out what sweeteners are being used.
+The exception to this would be if the packaging states it is sugar-free and then it’s important to read the ingredients to figure out whether keto-friendly sweeteners.

 Since oats are high in carbohydrates and aren’t keto-friendly, it might seem intuitive that oat milk isn’t keto and you’re right!